 Medical masks (Level 1) should also be worn when cleaning up a spill of blood or body fluid and there is a risk of splashes, in addition to other PPE as appropriate, such as eye protection, gown and gloves.

-Students in Grades 4 to 12 will be required to wear a non-medical or homemade (cloth) mask indoors in school.
+Students in Grades 1 to 12 will be required to wear a non-medical or homemade (cloth) mask indoors in school.
 This includes in hallways and during classes.
-Students from kindergarten to Grade 3 will be encouraged to wear masks but at this time, it is not required for indoor spaces.
+Students in JK-SK will be encouraged to wear masks but at this time, it is not required for indoor spaces.

 Masks should be changed when they are damp, dirty or damaged.
 It is not recommended to reuse medical masks; disposed of then when crumpled, moist or visually contaminated.
 It is also important to note that mask use does not negate the need to ensure distancing, screening, hand hygiene and other measures.

-More information on how to wear and care for your masks is available on the mask and face-coverings webpage.
+More information on how to wear and care for your masks is available on the mask webpage.

 When not being worn, for example during lunch or snack breaks, your child should store their mask in a space away from others.
 Consider sending your child to school with a storage container or bag into which they can put their mask and easily take it out again by the ear loops, without touching the fabric of the mask.